LightBitsLabs/los-csi/docs/src/upgrade/upgrade-lb-csi.md

 ### Verify Upgraded Cluster Is Working

-Once we are done with all operations for upgrade we should run different workloads to verify all is functioning properly:
+Once we are done with all operations for the upgrade, we should run different workloads to verify that all is functioning properly:

 1. Create block PVC,POD
 2. Create filesystem PVC,POD